So, you want to launch cybersecurity awareness training in your workplace.

 Share real articles of incidents and explain how they could have been prevented.

 Audit for completion -- this is expected for many types of certifications.
-In fact, many supplier agreements are expecting proof of cybersecurity.
 Use the audit to gently remind employees that are offside in a one-one conversation.

 Add cybersecurity awareness training